audunhalland/unimock/README.md

 found in [build::Match].

 ## Combining clauses
-[mock()] accepts as argument anything that can be converted to a clause iterator, so that you can specify more that one kind of behaviour!
+[mock()] accepts as argument anything that can be converted to a clause iterator, so that you can specify more than one kind of behaviour!
 An iterator has a specific order of items, and sometimes the order of clauses matters too.
 It will depend on the type of clause.

 Other mocking libraries often have distinctions between several kinds of "test doubles".
 Terminology varies.
 Unimock uses this terminology: